ddsbook/blog/2014/drafts/can-you-track-me-now.md

 <a class="mag" href="/blog/images/2014/05/xfin-ggplot-1.png"><img style="max-width:100%" src="http://datadrivensecurity.info/blog/images/2014/05/xfin-ggplot-1.png"/></a>

 I made the dots a bit smaller and used a fairly reasonable alpha setting for them.
-However, the macro- (i.e. the view of the whole U.S.) plus dot-view really doesn't give a feel for just how pervasive the coverage (and, hence, tracking) is per area.
+However, the macro- (i.e. the view of the whole U.S.) plus dot-view really doesn't give a feel for the true scope of the coverage (or possible tracking) is per area.